imehsanullah/vibecode/litellm/README.md

 # CLIProxyAPI-backed Codex models

-This LiteLLM config now includes:

-- `cliproxyapi-gpt-5.4`
-- `cliproxyapi-gpt-5.4-mini`
-- `cliproxyapi-gpt-5.3-codex`
-- `cliproxyapi-gpt-5.2`

-Compatibility aliases:

-- `cliproxyapi-codex-gpt-5` -> `cliproxyapi-gpt-5.4`
-- `cliproxyapi-codex-gpt-5-codex` -> `cliproxyapi-gpt-5.2-codex`

-These route through a local CLIProxyAPI server so LiteLLM can use your Codex OAuth session instead of a direct OpenAI API key.

-Expected network path:

 `client -> cursor-shim (Docker :4000) -> LiteLLM (Docker :4001) -> CLIProxyAPI service (Docker :8317)`

-The compose stack now includes:
+The compose includes:

 - `cliproxyapi` for Codex OAuth-backed upstream access
 - `litellm` as the internal gateway on port `4001`
 - `cursor-shim` as the public entrypoint on port `4000`

-For `cliproxyapi-*` models, the shim detects Cursor's buggy case where a Responses-style body is posted to `/chat/completions`, and reroutes that request to LiteLLM's `/v1/responses` upstream without flattening the tool protocol.
+For `cpa-*` models, the shim detects Cursor's buggy case where a Responses-style body is posted to `/chat/completions`, and reroutes that request to LiteLLM's `/v1/responses` upstream without flattening the tool protocol.
 All other requests pass through unchanged.

 LiteLLM reaches CLIProxyAPI over the Docker network at: